cloud-mikesoh-com/aws-cloudformation/README.md

 # AWS Cloudformation

-AWS templates to create and maintain resources for Galactica
+AWS templates to create and maintain resources for mikesoh.com

+# License

+All code within this repository are released via the GPL 3.0.